kazimuth/python-mode-processing/README.md

 - Basic preprocessor

 Currently working on:
-- Architechture
+- Proper parser for the preprocessor

 Future work:
+- Library imports and sketch exports
 - Better autoindent & syntax highlighting
-- Proper parser for the preprocessor
 - REPL for live coding

 A working sketch (copy and paste into the PDE to try it out!):